 - How has your career progressed since joining Mace?

 I joined Mace in 2015, and my career has developed quickly.
 I started as a construction manager to work on a Roche Diagnostics project in Indianapolis but it quickly transitioned into a project manager role on the same project and then expanded yet again to the management of the entire Roche North American account.

 In April 2017, my fiancé and I moved to the UK so that I could bring my knowledge and pharmaceutical experience to Mace’s partnership with GSK.
+A year later I'm back in the US, and currently on the west coast in the Bay area.
+The plan is to expand our west coast presence in the next few years.
 Mace is big on sharing knowledge to benefit our clients which is great for me as it’s given me an opportunity to grow my career as well as take on an adventure.

 - What do you enjoy most about your current role at Mace?

 Being located on site with the client.
 It helps as I can see what their needs are in real time and show them how Mace can add value to the services we provide.
 The construction industry and our pharmaceutical clients are always looking at how we can execute projects more efficiently, safely and sustainably with less quality defects.
 Mace and our clients have always been on the forefront of developing and driving best practices to achieve, which gives me great job satisfaction.

 - What skills do you need to be good at your job?